 Mr. Peanut Building

 In March 2005, the sale of the highly recognizable Planters’ Peanut building in Wilkes-Barre, PA sparked a new dialogue about America’s favorite and first advertising icon.
-At the time of the sale, the city landmark boasted a heroic size mural of the dapper Mr. Peanut.
+At the time of the sale, the city landmark boasted a heroic size mural of the dapper advertising figure, Mr. Peanut.
 The new owners of the Main Street building, Cross Continental Realty, stated their interest in preserving the Mr. Peanut mural for history.
 Architecture aside, within the annals of American industrialist history, the Planters Nut and Chocolate Company is an American success story.
 The company built success on peanuts and also gave birth to a most popular American advertising image, Mr. Peanut.

 Mr. Peanut Logo

 Mr. Peanut reigns supreme in the antiques community as the first advertising icon.
 Introduced in 1916, the debonair marketing image of Mr. Peanut derived from a crude drawing by a Virginia schoolboy.
 Prompted by a nationwide logo contest sponsored by the Planters Company, schoolboy Antonio Gentile won $5 for his design submission of Mr. Peanut.
 After reviewing the boy's submission, a professional illustrator working for the company enhanced the youngster’s drawing by adding the monocle and top hat to the artwork in order to create the company logo that advertises Planters peanuts as "a class above the rest."

 Beginnings of Planters' Nuts